 - offer training and support to new volunteer surveyors

-By getting involved you will both be making a big difference to your local wildlife in the Chilterns and be contributing to national recording schemes.
-We will also be offering the chance to meet with other surveyors and to get feedback on the project at regular workshops and events.
+By getting involved in the project, you will make a big difference to local wildlife in the Chilterns and contribute to national recording schemes.
+You will also get the chance to meet with other surveyors and get feedback on the project at regular workshops and events.

 For more information please contact

 Role: Citizen Science Coordinator (SWC)

 The 2023 Tracking the Impact season is over.
 Support continues to grow, and we would like to draw 2023 to a close by saying a huge thank you to everyone involved.